Special Announcement: Beginning with Volume 33, Intégral: The Journal of Applied Musical Thought has become an online, open-access journal. 1

 The portal will request contact information (author name and email address) for the submission, but this will remain separate from the submitted manuscript.
 Submission documents should not reveal the identity of the author and should be sent as a .doc, .docx, and/or .pdf file.
 All submissions should be sent with examples, figures, and tables included either in-line in the same document or as a separate PDF.

 Citations should follow the author-date format for footnotes and bibliography from chapter 15 of the 17th edition of The Chicago Manual of Style.
-If a submission is accepted, authors will be expected to submit each figure as a separate image file (.tif, .jpg, .png, or .eps) of minimum 300 ppi.
+If a submission is accepted, authors will be expected to submit each figure as a separate image file (.png format) of minimum 300 ppi.
 When applicable, videos should be submitted as .mp4 or .mov files.
 Alternatively, Intégral will gladly consider video example proposals in the form of storyboards or screenplays and may be able to offer advice on the composition of video examples.
 Securing permissions to reproduce copyrighted material is the responsibility of the author.
 Intégral strives to assist authors with formatting or typesetting musical examples and may request source files upon article acceptance.

 Copyrights for materials published in Intégral are held by their authors.
 Materials may be disseminated on an individual basis for purposes of scholarly research, teaching, or discussion.
 Items appearing under our title may be saved and stored in electronic or paper form.
 However, work published in Intégral may not be republished in any form, electronic or print, without prior notification to the Co-Editors of this journal and without the express written consent of the author or authors.